xczhou-astro/galaxyGenius/README.md

     ├── galaxy_view_{v}.png # Images in different views, if imgDisplay_{survey} == True
     ├── quenched_stars.txt # File for stars older than 10 Myr
     ├── skirt_parameters.xml # SKIRT parameters
-    └── starforming_stars.txt # File for stars younger than 10 Myr
+    ├── starforming_stars.txt # File for stars younger than 10 Myr
+    └── properties.pkl # Properties used for postprocessing
 ```

 Bandpass images are saved in pages of fits file, and each page includes images in different views.